j3xugit/RaptorX-3DModeling/README.md

 6) target-SpickerResults/ contains the clustering results of the decoys.

 It is possible to run RaptorXFolder.sh on several machines, each in charge of one major module (MSA generation, feature generation and distance/orientation prediction, 3D model building), without requiring you to manually copy data among different machines.
-This will be explained later.
+This will be explained in section "Advanced Usage".

 ## References